 1. Garmin Vivofit Jr. 2

-The Vivofit Jr. 2 is the second generation in kid’s fitness trackers by Garmin, working similarly to the adult version Vivofit 4 or the Vivosport.
-This little tracker functions on a fundamental level, counting steps and monitoring sleep as an example.
+The Vivofit Jr. 2 is Garmin’s second generation in kid’s fitness trackers.
+It works similarly to the adult version Vivofit 4 or the Vivosport.
+The Vivofit Jr. 2 counts steps as well as tracking active minutes (total moving time).
+It also monitors sleep.

-The battery life can last to about a year’s worth of tracking before needing to be replaced.
+The battery life will last about a year before needing to be replaced.
 The battery is a standard coin cell battery so there’s no need to worry about a docking platform or charging cradle that can be misplaced.